secretGeek/today-i-learned-staging/cpu_analyzer/getting_started.md

 ## Troubleshooting cpu-analyzer

-### Debuggee and debugger are on incompatible platforms.
+### Debuggee and debugger are on incompatible platforms

 	Error: failed to attach to process: System.Runtime.InteropServices.COMException (0x80131C30): The operation failed because debuggee and debugger are on incompatible platforms.
 (Exception from HRESULT: 0x80131C30)